 When shopping around for mortgage rates, there’s probably a temptation to think lenders set these things pretty arbitrarily.
 However, there are actually two big facets to determining the interest rate on a mortgage: market conditions and your personal financial profile.

-In its original mandate from Congress, the Federal Reserve was set up to be the central bank of the United States.
+Dating back to its original mandate from Congress, the Federal Reserve is the central bank of the United States.
 This means it has a variety of responsibilities, including overseeing banks as a whole and setting certain financial policy regulations.
 But perhaps the most important role it plays from a consumer perspective is in the setting of short-term interest rates.

-When the Fed’s Open Market Committee (FOMC) meets to determine what this benchmark interest rate should be at any given time, they have a couple of key goals:
+When the Fed’s Open Market Committee (FOMC) meets to determine what the Fed Funds Rate should be at any given time, it has a couple of key goals:

 - Achieving maximum employment